Transport in Mongolia: Buses

 Currently, buses are the main mode of public transportation in Ulaanbaatar.
 Buses pass stops at approximately 15-minute intervals.
 Buses runs between 7:00am and 10:00pm.
 The 1,200 daily buses of 21 companies serve the people on 79 routes in the capital city.

 There is a daily international bus service between Ulan-Ude, Russia and Ulaanbaatar, Mongolia.

 There is relatively developed bus transport between cities of Mongolia from minivans to large coach buses (usually up to 45 seats).
 The national and municipal governments regulate a wide system of private transit providers which operate numerous bus lines around the city.
-There is also an Ulaanbaatar trolleybus system.
+Ulaanbaatar trolleybus system is defunct as of 2025, however, the electric lines are still intact on some parts.
 Tenuun Ogoo LLC, Erdem Trans LLC and Sutain buyant LLC are major bus operators.